-As shown in Table 1, samples were analyzed for one or more of the following: total mercury, selenium, chlordanes, DDTs, dieldrin, PBDEs, and PCBs (54 congeners3).
-Among the chemicals analyzed in fish tissue samples from Lake Perris, only mercury and PCB levels were sufficiently high to impact consumption advice.
+As shown in Table 1, samples were analyzed for one or more of the following: total mercury, selenium, chlordanes, DDTs, dieldrin, PBDEs (7 congeners), and PCBs (54-59 congeners)2.
+Among the chemicals analyzed in fish tissue samples from Alondra Park Lake, only mercury and PCB levels were sufficiently high to impact consumption advice.

-All fish samples were prepared as skinless fillets, except for Inland Silverside, which were analyzed as whole organisms due to their small size.
-Samples were analyzed as individual fish or composites.
+All fish samples were prepared as skinless fillets, and samples were analyzed as individual fish or composites.